Why Christians Don’t Talk About Mental Health Struggles

 Conclusion

-I believe we as the church are capable of better responses than the excuses illustrated above.
+The church is capable of better responses than the eight excuses above.

-In this new series, we hope to call churches and Christians to re-engage with the discussion and care for mental health.
-With a heart of compassion and sound theology as our guide, the church is a critical asset and good science can be an ally in ministry to those with mental health struggles.
+In this series, we hope to call churches and Christians to re-engage with the discussion and care for mental health.
+With a heart of compassion and sound theology as our guide, the church is a critical asset — and good science can be a real ally — in ministering to those who are struggling.
+We must not treat mental health struggles the same as our culture views them, we can give those who suffer hope, without minimizing either their sin or suffering.

 Do you or someone you know need counseling?